rupadarshiray/rupadarshiray.github.io/content/academia/course-23-AT.md

 ---
-created: 2026-08-23T19:19:19
+created: 2023-01-09
 modified: 2026-08-23T19:19:20
 tags: [course, audited]
 aliases: []
-title: Course on Algebraic topology
+title: Spring '23 course on Algebraic topology
 ---

-In January and February of 2023, me and [[Pahul-Arora|Pahul]], in our second year of BSMS at the time, audited (half of) a fourth year mathematics elective course on Algebraic topology.
+In January and February of 2023, me and [[Pahul-Arora|Pahul]], in our second year of BSMS at the time, audited (half of) a fourth year mathematics elective course on Algebraic topology instructed by Chetan Balwe.

 We knew the definition of topological spaces and continuous maps between them.
 And a few more preliminary ideas.
+We did not know, for example, what free products of groups were, which is usual for people crediting this course anyways?

 I present below the notes we took by hand, as is.